Field of specialisation

 Local government; Change management and risk management; Governmental benchmarking; HRM; Implementation of local e-Government; Client orientation in local government; Cooperation and merging of municipalities.

-Harrie Scholtens (NL) is an Expert and Programme Organiser Coordinator at EIPA Maastricht.
+Harrie Scholtens (NL) was an Expert and Programme Organiser Coordinator at EIPA Maastricht.
 Previously, he worked as Secretary/City Manager of the former Municipality of Middelharnis in the Netherlands.

 As a change manager he was responsible for the modernisation of two organisations in different municipalities, in which a fresh view of internal and external communication and citizens’ participation was crucial.
 The modernisation was realised from the bottom up, and his leadership can be characterised as people-orientated.
 From 2010 to May 2012 he was in charge of the project team for the merging of four municipalities on the island Goeree-Overflakkee in the Province of South Holland in the Netherlands.
 Also in this case, citizens’ participation, as well as internal and external communication, were important factors.